 Reducing shipping emissions

-Ships must emit fewer hazardous substances to the air.
-Therefore the Environmental Protection Agency is working to ensure compliance with the stringent international regulation on air pollution from ships.
+The Environmental Protection Agency is working to ensure compliance with the stringent international regulation on air pollution from ships.

 In the International Maritime Organization under the UN Denmark and other countries agree on common rules for the limitation of air pollution from shipping.

 Denmark has been very active in the negotiations of limits for the emission of nitrogen oxides (NOx) and sulphur oxides (SOx) from shipping.
-In 2008 the negotiations led to new, tighter rules which will dramatically reduce emissions from all ships, independent of the flag they fly.
+In 2008 the negotiations led to new, stricter rules which will dramatically reduce emissions from all ships, independent of the flag they fly.

 More information on the rules at the IMO website.

 The rules of the IMO will lead to a drastic decrease in emissions of nitrogen oxides (NOx) from new ships.
 From 2011 emissions had to be reduced by 15-25 % compared to the previous limits.
 By 2016 the NOx-emission from new ships had to be reduced by a further 75 % compared to the previous level, when sailing in costal NOx Emission Control Areas (NECA) – "low emission zones" at sea.

 From 2016 the coastal areas of the US and Canada have been designated as NECAs.
 Since january 1st 2021 the North Sea and the Baltic Sea have too been designated as NECAs.